joshuanunn/really-simple-dispersion/README.md

 In the live example above, the properties of the industrial source and the weather conditions can be tweaked to see the effect on dispersion.
 Each change will plot average concentrations for a single hour.
 The *Simulate* button can be used to run a simulation for the specified number of hours of random weather conditions, which builds up a picture of how concentrations may look time-averaged over a longer period with varied conditions.

+## Comparison to Webassembly (Wasm) version

+This project has also been implemented in Wasm (compiled from Go) in order to compare performance.
+Both codebases have fully working live demos, but remain a work in progress.
+The code and live demo can be found at [https://joshuanunn.github.io/really-simple-dispersion-wasm](https://joshuanunn.github.io/really-simple-dispersion-wasm).

+At present this JavaScript implementation is approximately twice as fast (in Chrome).
+To test for yourself, load the live demos, select 100 hours and click the *Simulate* button.

 ## Background

 This is Gaussian based dispersion model, which is a mathematical simulation of how air pollution disperses in the atmosphere.
 The form of the plume exiting a stack at a given height is derived from the overall Gaussian plume equation below, which describes the pollutant concentration at a single position (x,y,z) in a plume referenced coordinate system.
 The sigma plume formulas σ<sub>y</sub> and σ<sub>z</sub> are power-law or logarithmic functions which vary with meteorological conditions.
 Briggs plume rise formulas are used to add an additional plume rise due to the buoyancy or momentum of the plume.
 A typical schematic of a plume is shown below (centre).